 What Is a Drug Pump?

-Unlike medications that circulate throughout your body in your bloodstream, drug delivery therapy releases medication directly into the fluid surrounding your spinal cord which may lead to fewer or more tolerable drug side effects.
+Targeted drug delivery is a proven, safe, and effective therapy for managing chronic pain.1-4 Unlike medications that circulate throughout your body in your bloodstream, targeted drug delivery releases medication directly into the fluid surrounding your spinal cord, which may lead to fewer or more tolerable drug side effects.

 SynchroMed II Drug Pump